Amplitudes/amplitudes/_pages/workguidelines.md

     * Library for books/journals etc.
     * Laurent for software licenses etc.

-* Orders under €1800 can be done without purchase orders after clearing with JJ.
+* Orders under €1800 can be done without a ton of paperwork after clearing with JJ.

 ------------------------

-Over €1800, JJ needs to be involved with purchase orders...
+Over €1800, JJ needs to be involved with the paperwork...